pubg/kube-image-deployer/readme.md

 SLACK_MSG_PREFIX=<slack message prefix. default=[hostname]>
 ```

-# How it works
+# How it Works
-* Registers workloads with the "kube-image-deployer" label as targets for monitoring.
+* Labels workloads with "kube-image-deployer" for monitoring.
-* Reads the workload's annotations to map the images and containers to be monitored.
+* Uses annotations to keep track of which images and containers need to be monitored.
-* Acquires image information and image Digest Hash from Docker Registry API v2 at a 1-minute interval (imageStringCacheTTLSec), and performs a Strategic Merge Patch on the workload's containers.
+* Checks for updated image info and image digest hash from Docker registry API v2 every minute (imageStringCacheTTLSec).
-* Because the patch is performed using the Image Digest Hash, the workload will not be redeployed if only the new tag is added and the image hash remains unchanged (intended).
+* Makes changes to the workload's containers using the image digest hash, avoiding redeployment if only the tag changes but the image hash stays the same.

 # Kubernetes Yaml Examples
-## Required Yaml Configuration
+## Essential YAML Configuration
 * metadata.label.kube-image-deployer
-  * This is required because it labels the workloads that are monitored.
+  * This label is necessary to identify the workloads being monitored.
 * metadata.annotations.kube-image-deployer/\${containerName} = \${ImageURL}:\${Tag}
-  * Registers the container name, image, and tag for automatic updates in the annotations.
+  * This annotation records the container name, image URL, and tag for automatic updates.

 ## Tag Monitoring Method
 * Exact match tag